Konamiman/Z280TechnicalManual/README.md

 * All the text has been extracted from the OCR version.
 Missing styling have been added, and spotted OCR mistakes have been fixed.
   * Data tables have been converted to Markdown tables.
   * MPU pins and register bits that are negated (because they are active when their value is 0) and are represented with a line on top in the original book are represented underlined here (e.g. R/<ins>W</ins>, <ins>BUSREQ</ins>).
-There's a CSS style for overline but unfortunately GitHub strips off all the custom CSS styles in MarkDown files before rendering them.
+A CSS style for overline exists, but unfortunately GitHub strips off all the custom CSS styles in MarkDown files before rendering them.
 * Figures that represent a 8 bit or 16 bit register of the MPU have been recreated, and bit position numbers have been added.
 * Other figures have been captured directly from the original PDF, hopefully with a proper size and with enough quality for all the embedded texts to be recognizable.